picture from the city of Dives website

 So the site remained closed for the public, apart from occasional visits arranged by an association of friends, which was founded in 2004.

-With the help of a number of sponsors and public authorities enough money was collected to let the Dives community council decide in december 2009 to start in 2010 a project of restoration.
-The first phase was a study to see what measures should be taken, also meant to raise the interest of other sponsors.
+With the help of a number of sponsors and public authorities enough money was collected to start a project of restoration.
+In dcember 2009 the Dives community council decided to start such a project in 2010 .
+The first phase was a study to see establish which measures should be taken, also meant to raise the interest of other sponsors.

 In october 2010 the local authorities decided that the next phase would include the restoration of two important elements of the site, the Laïka Mausoleum and the Sacré Coeur.
 This project was completed end 2011.